thomasfevre/morphoallez/README.md

 Several technical challenges were encountered and addressed during this project:

 ## RPC Rate Limiting
-Issue: During the initial setup, using a standard Infura RPC endpoint resulted in frequent "Too Many Requests" (HTTP 429) errors.
+*Issue*: During the initial setup, using a standard Infura RPC endpoint resulted in frequent "Too Many Requests" (HTTP 429) errors.
 This was caused by rindexer's high volume of eth_getLogs and eth_getBlockByNumber calls during the historical sync, as no end_block was initially specified.

-Solution & Trade-off:
+*Solution & Trade-off*:

 I switched from Infura to a Tenderly RPC, which offers a more generous free tier for requests.

 To manage the scope of the historical sync, I implemented a specific block window in rindexer.yaml to index only the last 30 days of data.
 This was a trade-off: it reduced the immediate data volume but significantly improved the stability and speed of the initial indexing process.
 For a production system, a more robust RPC plan would be necessary for a full historical sync.

 ## Rindexer Installation on Windows
-Issue: The standard installation command (curl ... | bash) provided in the official documentation failed on my Windows environment, even within a bash shell like Git Bash.
+*Issue*: The standard installation command (curl ... | bash) provided in the official documentation failed on my Windows environment, even within a bash shell like Git Bash.

-Solution: I opted for a manual installation by:
+*Solution*: I opted for a manual installation by:

 Downloading the correct binary (rindexer_win32-amd64.zip) directly from the project's GitHub Releases page.